mqless/mqless.github.io/_docs/tutorial.md

 ## Actor State
 As mentioned above, MQLess actors are stateless, so we need to save the actor state at an external storage, in this example we will use DynamoDB.

 > MQLess layer for AWS Lambda is on our roadmap, this will simplify the state management.
-Including caching of the cache between lambda invokes on the Lambda instance.
+Including caching of the state between lambda invokes on the Lambda instance.

 For now, lets create a module for state, called `state.js` under the `src` directory.: